aloretocornidez/school-notes/notes/spring-2024/571-information-security/notes.md

 When multiplying a and b, the modulo of the n is equal to 1.

 Relatively Prime

 $a$ is relatively prime with $n$ if $\text{GCD}(a,n) = 1$

 Multiplicative inverse exists iff #TODO

-# Lecture 4
+# ECE 571 | Lecture 4

 01/19/2024

 ## Greatest Common Denominator

 GCD(a, b) = 1 if the numbers are relatively prime.

 ## Euclidean Algorithm

 [Euclidean Algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm)

 This is an algorithm to find the GCD between two numbers quickly using module math.

 The GCD(a,b) is GCD(a, b mod(a)) recursively.

 GCD(55,22) = GCD(b, a mod(b)) = GCD(22, 11) = GCD(11, 0) = 11